EventPeeker

 7045New service installed — some malware installs a service before Defender quarantines the dropper

-View full guide for Event ID 1117
+View the full guide for Event ID 1117

 See Event ID 1117 in your logs